Benign Breast Tumours

 On examination, they are highly mobile lesions (historically termed a “breast mouse”) that are well-defined and rubbery on palpation, with most less than 5cm in diameter.
 They can be multiple and bilateral.

-They have a very low malignant potential and can be left in situ with routine follow up appointments; over a 2 year period, up to 30% will get smaller.
-The main indications for potential excision are >3cm in diameter or patient preference.
+They have a very low malignant potential and can be left in situ; indeed most fibroadenomas will stay the same or get smaller.
+The main indications for potential excision are >5cm in diameter or a sudden increase in size.

 Adenoma

-A ductal adenoma is a benign glandular tumour, typically occurring in the older female population.
-The lesions themselves are nodular and can easily mimic malignancy, therefore most cases will undergo escalation for triple assessment.
+A ductal adenoma is a rare benign glandular tumour, typically occurring in the older female population.
+The lesions themselves are nodular and can easily mimic malignancy, therefore all cases will undergo triple assessment.

 Papilloma

-Intraductal papillomas are a benign breast lesion that usually occur in females in their 40-50yrs, most typically occurring in the subareolar region (usually less than 1cm away from the nipple).
+Intraductal papillomas are a benign breast lesion that usually occur in females in their 40-50s, most typically occurring in the subareolar region (usually less than 1cm away from the nipple).

-They will often present with bloody or clear nipple discharge, yet larger papillomas can also present initially as a mass.
+They will often present with bloody nipple discharge, yet larger papillomas can also present initially as a mass.

 They can appear similar to ductal carcinomas on imaging and therefore usually require biopsy.
 Some cases may be excised to ensure no atypical cells or neoplasia are present.
-Risk of breast cancer is only increased with multi-ductal papilloma and most are treated with microdochectomy.
+There is a slight increase in lifetime risk of breast cancer with multi-ductal papillomas.

 Lipoma

 A breast lipoma is a soft and mobile benign adipose tumour that are normally otherwise asymptomatic.
-They have low malignant potential and are usually only removed if they are significantly enlarging or causing symptomatic compressive or aesthetic issues.
+They have very low malignant potential and are usually only removed if they are significantly enlarging or causing discomfort.

 Phyllodes Tumours

 Phyllodes tumours* are rare fibroepithelial tumours.
-Phyllodes tumours are commonly larger, occur in an older age group, and are comprised of both epithelial and stromal tissue.
-They often grow rapidly.
+Phyllodes tumours are commonly larger and occur in an older age group than fibroadenomas.
+They are comprised of both epithelial and stromal tissue and can grow rapidly.

-They are difficult to clinically and microscopically differentiate from fibroadenomas, however around one third of Phyllodes tumours have malignant potential and 10% of benign tumours will recur after excision.
-Consequently, most Phyllodes tumours should be widely excised (or mastectomy if the lesion is large).
+They are difficult to clinically and microscopically differentiate from fibroadenomas.
+Most are still benign, however around one third of Phyllodes tumours have malignant potential.
+Treatment for Phyllodes tumours is surgical removal but they should be widely excised because they can recur even after excision.

 Figure 1 – Histology of Benign Breast Disease (A) Fibroadenoma (B) Adenoma (C) Papilloma (D) Phyllodes